8 Reasons You Should Take a Scenic Cruise Along the Danube River

-We were among the fortunate passengers on one of its most popular itineraries, the Danube River, where we sailed from Budapest in Hungary en route to Nuremburg in Germany.
-Stops along the way included Vienna, the Wachau Valley, Durnstein and Melk Abbey in Austria, and Passau and Regensburg in Bavaria.
+We were among the fortunate passengers on one of its most popular itineraries, the Danube River, where we sailed from Budapest in Hungary to Nuremburg in Germany.
+Stops en route included Vienna, the Wachau Valley, Durnstein and Melk Abbey in Austria, and Passau and Regensburg in Bavaria.
 Side trips took us to Bratislava in Slovakia, Cesky Krumlov in the Czech Republic and Salzburg in Austria.

 Thinking a Danube river cruise might be for you?
 Here are eight reasons you should climb aboard.